EVerest/libocpp/doc/ocpp_201_monitors.md

 - To filter the verbosity level: set the `ActiveMonitoringLevel` variable to a value of 0-9 with 9 being the most verbose
 - To filter the verbosity level when the charging station is offline: set the `OfflineQueuingSeverity` value to 0-9, with 9 keeping all monitor generated event while being offline

-Note: there is a small overhead for the monitoring process interval, the periodic monitors that are triggered will require a database value query.
-However, based on the count and config of monitors is is unlikely that many of them will trigger at the same time, therefore, the database queries will be limited.
+Note: There is a small overhead for the monitoring process interval.
+The periodic monitors that are triggered will require a database value query.
+However, based on the count and config of monitors it is unlikely that many of them will trigger at the same time, therefore, the database queries will be limited.

 ## Hardwired/Preconfigured Monitors